FMI Logo

 Our current Board Members are:

-Elinor Silverstein, P.T., GCFP
+Elinor Silverstein, GCFP

-Kelly Feder, Gail French,
+, Kelly Feder, Gail French,

 Linda Howell, Gretchen Langner, Hélène Lévesque, Carol Lingman,

-Deborah Lotus, Richard Rogers
+Deborah Lotus, Richard Rogers,

 FMI oversees activities of the North American instructors of Bones for Life® in the U.S. and Canada.
 We are a proud member of ISMETA — the International Somatic Movement Education & Therapy Association.